 The Reduced Media-Independent Interface (RMII) implements a MAC interface with a reduced pin count, but only supporting speed of 100 Mbit/s.
+If the MAC interface is configured in RMII mode, then the Gigabit Ethernet Switch does not negotiate 1000 Mbit/s functionality and therefore behaves like a fast Ethernet PHY.
 The RMII is fully compliant with the specification of the RMII Consortium [2].